We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Many humans avoid applying any form of pressure because they confuse it with punishment.
 In a dog’s world, pressure is information.
 It’s not mean; it’s how they navigate play, space, and leadership.
 We use pressure ethically and clearly, just as dogs use it with each other:

-Space pressure when another dog enters their bubble.
+Spatial pressure occurs when another dog enters their personal space or bubble.

 Physical cues during roughhousing, play, or parenting.